24/7 Admissions | Call Now: (800) 939-6636

 In many cases, drug and alcohol addiction can be easily hidden from parents or friends.
 But, close siblings are typically able to recognize when something is happening in their siblings’ lives.
 If you believe your sister is misusing drugs or alcohol, you may notice these changes in her behavior or appearance:

-• Poor memory: Your sister may begin struggling to remember even the most important and important events, situations, occurrences, and details in her life.
+• Poor memory: Your sister may begin struggling to remember even the most important events, situations, occurrences, and details in her life.
 She may forget to keep appointments or carry out some of her normal responsibilities.

 • Increase in fatigue: Substance abuse most often increases body exhaustion.
 So, if your sister seems to be tired, weak, or fatigued on a regular basis, this could be a sign of addiction in her life.